alexa-samples/skill-sample-node-js-build-scale-test/Lab3.md

 --------

 ### Extra Credit 1 : Add a Get method that returns all the facts
-### Extra Credit 2 : Add a method to edit a single fact by providing it's FactId
+### Extra Credit 2 : Add a method to edit a single fact by providing its FactId

 --------